MicrosoftDocs/CommunityToolkit/docs/maui/markup/extensions/bindable-object-extensions.md

 #### Complex (Nested) Bindings Example

-Using the below `ViewModel` class, we can create a nested two-way binding directly to `ViewModel.NestedObject.Text` using the `handler` parameter:
+Using the below `ViewModel` class, we can create a nested two-way binding directly to `ViewModel.NestedObject.Text` using the `handlers` parameter:

 ```csharp
 new Entry().Bind(